tenzir/tenzir/web/docs/pipelines.md

 to integrate with the existing lake management tooling.
 :::

-## Native Networking to Create Data Fabrics
+## Built-in Networking to Create Data Fabrics

 Tenzir pipelines have built-in network communication, allowing you to create a distributed fabric of dataflows to express intricate use cases.
 There are two